 In a separate bowl, combine all of the dry ingredients and whisk until mixed well.
 Slowly pour dry ingredient mix into the wet.
 Mix on low until everything is combined.
 Dough may be slightly crumbly.

 Separate dough into two halves.
-Roll into balls and wrap in plastic and let sit at room temperature for 3 hours.
+Roll into balls and wrap in plastic and chill in the refrigerator for 3 hours.
 (If you’re not using the dough right away, you can keep it in the refrigerator for a few days.
-Just be sure to return it to room temp before using!)

 When you’re ready to roll out and cut your cookies, preheat your oven to 375 degrees Fahrenheit.
 Place one half of the dough on a lightly floured sheet of parchment paper.
 Top with a second sheet of parchment paper and gently roll out to about 1/4″ thick with a rolling pin.